Boston VC Firm Invests in Working Mother

 I’ve never met Scott.
 After this, I’d enjoy having a conversation about his decision to invest in Devon in this way.
 The Maxwell Curve tells me he is not simply doing it to be a nice guy.
 He’s doing it because he believes he’ll enjoy a significant return on his investment.

-It appears that strategy is working.
+It appears that the strategy is working.
 We wrote this post a couple of years ago.
 If you check Devon McDonald’s LinkedIn profile, she remains a valued partner at OpenView Venture.
 OpenView’s website reports that she “sits on the firm’s investment committee and oversees OpenView’s Growth team, a group of Research, Sales and Marketing Strategists responsible for helping its portfolio companies acquire more customers and scale at an accelerated rate.”

 Not bad, Devon.
 Keep on raising the bar.
 You’re killing it.